Tartu JK Tammeka: Maag Tammeka

+Establishing themselves in the top division

-The following season, Tammeka had to operate with a smaller budget and lost several players.
+The following season, Tammeka reinstated their original name and colours, but had to operate with a smaller budget and thus lost several players.
 Reserve team coach Norbert Hurt was appointed as manager and several reserve team players were promoted to the first-team squad.
 Despite a slow start, Tammeka managed to finish the 2009 season in seventh place.
+In the summer of 2009, the club was acquired by German-Iranian Babak Afshar and her wife Jane Afshar, of whom the latter was instated as the club's president.
 In December 2009, Marko Kristal replaced Hurt as manager.
 Kristal rebuilt the team around youth system players Albert Prosa, Kaarel Kiidron and Siim Tenno, finishing the 2010 season in sixth place.
 Despite a good start in the 2011 season, the team's performance faded in the second half of the season.
 In September 2011, former Tammeka player Kristjan Tiirik replaced Kristal as manager and the team finished the season in seventh place.
 The subsequent winter transfer window saw the departure of several key players, including Prosa, Kiidron and Tenno.
 Following a poor start to the 2012 season, Tiirik was replaced by Joti Stamatopoulos in July 2012.
 Stamatopoulos failed to make a difference and Tammeka finished the season last, amassing only 20 points.
 Despite finishing last, Tammeka escaped relegation as Viljandi disbanded.
 In January 2013, Uwe Erkenbrecher was appointed as manager.
 Despite growing financial troubles, Tammeka finished the 2013 season in ninth place and defeated Tarvas 6–2 on aggregate in the relegation play-offs, securing their Meistriliiga spot.

-Troubles with Meistriliiga license and new legal entity
+Troubles with Meistriliiga license and new legal entity (2014–2016)

+By January 2014, the ongoing financial troubles had led to a situation where the club's coaches, players and employees were no longer willing to cooperate with the club's management and Tammeka's academy (Jalgpallikool Tammeka) had broken off from their parent club (Jalgpalliklubi Tammeka).
+On 11 January, the Estonian Football Association proposed a restructuring plan in an effort to save the club from bankruptcy, but the proposal was not accepted by the club's president Jane Afshar.
+On 1 February 2014, Tammeka lost their Meistriliiga license due to failing to fulfil a number of the league's licensing requirements, including failing to pay players wages and refusing the proposed restructuring plan.
+On 11 February, the license to compete in the top flight was granted to the team's academy Jalgpallikool Tammeka, ensuring the continuation of Tartu Tammeka under a new legal entity.
+Former Tammeka player Indrek Koser was appointed as manager and the team came seventh in the 2014 season.
+Tammeka finished the 2015 season in ninth place, but avoided relegation by defeating Tallinna Kalev 4–2 on aggregate in the relegation play-offs.
+The team came seventh in the 2016 season.
+In November 2016, Tammeka announced that Mario Hansi and Kaido Koppel would replace Koser in the coming season.